Tornado3P9/installscript-linux/xubuntu.md

 - **`apt`**  = That's the program that handles the whole installation or deinstallation processes on your PC and which we gave admin rights just now..
 - **`install`** = That's the function that I want the program **`apt`** to do..
 - **`mpv`** = That's the name of the thing that I want to install (in this case the mpv-media-player).

+If you are curious about your XFCE-Desktop Environment, type `xfce4-about` into you terminal.

 #### Install some useful programs
 Remove what lines you don't want, copy the whole command block, paste it into the terminal and press Enter.
 Also remember to run **`sudo apt update`** before installing new packages: